Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Philip Rivers passes to Melvin Gordon, who glides in for a 9-yard score to put the Chargers up 21-3 over the Bills.

 Allen's NFL starting debut was overshadowed by another poor defensive performance, at least in the first half.
-After allowing 47 points to the Ravens in the opener, Buffalo trailed the Chargers at halftime, 28-6.
-When it returned for the second half, cornerback Vontae Davis had abruptly retired and coach Sean McDermott had taken over play-calling duties from defensive coordinator Leslie Frazier.
+After allowing 47 points to the Ravens in the opener, Buffalo trailed the Chargers, 28-6, at halftime.
+When it returned for the second half, cornerback Vontae Davis had abruptly retired and coach Sean McDermott had taken over playcalling duties from defensive coordinator Leslie Frazier.
 The Bills have four of their next five games on the road, including the next two at Minnesota and Green Bay. -- Mike Rodak

 Jacksonville Jaguars 31, New England Patriots 20

 It may be only Week 2, but the Jaguars' victory over the Patriots should send a message to the rest of the NFL that their success in 2017 wasn't a fluke.
-The franchise had been 0-8 against Tom Brady and had beaten the Patriots just once once 12 previous meetings.
+The franchise had been 0-8 against Tom Brady and had beaten the Patriots once in 12 previous meetings.
 The Jags can't dwell on this victory too much, though, because they play host division-rival Tennessee on Sunday.
 Tennessee swept the Jaguars last season, and a victory on Sunday would give them a 2.5-game lead in the AFC South. -- Michael DiRocco

 The Patriots' defense was the biggest disappointment as Blake Bortles finished with 377 yards and four scores.
 The Pats didn't follow through on one of their key game-plan points of keeping Bortles in the pocket.
 A trip to Detroit is on deck, where the Patriots would like to show former New England defensive coordinator Matt Patricia that they're better than they played against the Jaguars. -- Mike Reiss